SDGforskning/sdg-strings/SDG09_query_action_WoS.md

 The concept of sustainable infrastructure has evolved over the years and usually it covers the entire life cycle of the project.
 “Sustainable infrastructure refers to infrastructure projects that are planned, designed, constructed, operated, and decommissioned in a manner to ensure economic and financial, social, environmental (including climate resilience), and institutional sustainability over the entire life cycle of the project.”
 (Inter American Development Bank, & IDB Invest (2018).
 What is Sustainable Infrastructure?
 A Framework to Guide Sustainability Across the Project Cycle. https://doi.org/10.18235/0001043)

-This query consists of 2 phrase.
+This query consists of 1 phrase.
-The basic structure of phrase 1 is action + sustainable + infrastructure + affordable The basic structure of phrase 2 is action + sustainable + transportation infrasturcture + affordable (this is maybe not needeed)
+The basic structure of phrase 1 is action + sustainable + infrastructure + affordable

 ```py
 TS=